-5 Data for 1994 are from the U.S. International Trade Commission.
+4 1994 data from the U.S. International Trade Commission.
 Andean Trade Preference Act: Impact on U.S. Industries and Consumers and on Drug Crop Eradication and Crop Substitution.
 Seventh Report 1999, Publication 2995.
 September 1996, p.
-8. Data for 1999 originated from the U.S. Department of Commerce as reported in World Trade Atlas.
-Because 1999 data are revised, they differ slightly from comparable data shown in the USITC September 2000 ATPA report.
+8. Data for 2000 originated from the U.S. Department of Commerce as reported in World Trade Atlas.

-copper cathode imports, which began in 1995 and are ATPA eligible.
+A comparison of the two years suggests that on a broad product category basis, the composition of U.S. imports from eligible countries has changed only marginally since the ATPA program began.
+Most notable has been the addition of Peru's refined copper cathode imports, which began in 1995 and are ATPA eligible.
 Petroleum products, which are not eligible for ATPA tariff preferences, remain a large portion of imports, but come predominantly from Colombia.
 There has been a contrasting relative decline in seafood and coffee imports.

 In general, the minimal change in U.S. import composition reflects three factors.
 First, most U.S. imports from ATPA countries are natural-resource based products (petroleum, gold, fish, coffee, bananas, cut flowers) or simple manufactures (knit apparel, sweaters, shirts, suits, copper cathodes), many of which are not ATPA eligible.
-This trend is likely to continue regardless of ATPA.
-Second, the continuing large portion of oil imports on a dollar-value basis in 1999 continues to skew import figures, reflecting in part the worldwide surge in oil prices.
-Third, Colombia stands out as the dominant ATPA trade partner, accounting for 60% of total U.S. imports from the group in 1999, followed by Peru and Ecuador, both with 19%, and Bolivia trailing with only 2%.6
+This trend is likely to continue regardless of ATPA reauthorization.
+Second, the continuing large portion of oil imports on a dollar-value basis in 2000 continues to skew import figures, reflecting in part the worldwide surge in oil prices.
+Third, Colombia stands out as the dominant ATPA trade partner, accounting for 62% of total U.S. imports from the group in 2000, followed by Peru and Ecuador, both with 18%, and Bolivia trailing with only 2%.5

-Given that the relative size and composition of ATPA imports, variables expected to reflect the program's effects, have not changed significantly during the course of the program, it appears that little trade effect can be attributed to the ATPA provisions.
+Given that the relative size and composition of ATPA imports, variables expected to reflect the program's effects, have not changed much during the course of the program, little trade effect seems attributable to the ATPA provisions.
 A closer look at the trade data at the sectoral level supports this conclusion until the data are further disaggregated by duty treatment and product type.
 These trends are in keeping with economic reasoning that would suggest a program such as ATPA would not affect the overall structure of trade, but might alter the composition of ATPA imports at the margin and within very specific product categories.

-Imports from ATPA Countries by Duty Status
+Imports from ATPA Countries by Duty Status6

 To determine which products are benefitting from ATPA, it is necessary to ascertain what portion would have entered duty-free exclusively because of their ATPA eligibility.
-Many imports qualify unconditionally as duty-free under general tariff rates (e.g. coffee) or through other favorable tariff arrangements such as the GSP or production sharing provisions and can enter under more than one of these arrangements.
+Many imports qualify unconditionally as duty-free under general tariff rates (e.g. coffee) or through other favorable tariff arrangements such as the Generalized System of Preferences (GSP) or production sharing provisions and can enter under more than one of these arrangements.
 For example, some products eligible to enter under GSP come in under ATPA.
-As shown in table 1, when these products are subtracted, it turns out that imports eligible exclusively for ATPA preferences represented only 10% of total imports from the ATPA countries.7 The table contrasts selected Andean country import data in 1995 and 1999 to reflect changes that may have occurred during a time when the ATPA program was in full force.
-Duty-free imports rose from 59% of total imports in 1995 to 66% in 1999, but because the ATPA-only category is unchanged, the increase appears due entirely to non-ATPA trade arrangements (general rates, GSP, production-sharing arrangements, or other smaller programs).
+As shown in table 1, when these products are subtracted, it turns out that imports eligible exclusively for ATPA preferences represented only 10% of total imports from the ATPA countries.7 The table contrasts selected Andean country import data in 1995 and 1999 to reflect

-6 U.S. International Trade Commission, Andean Trade Preference Act, September 2000, p.
+5 U.S. International Trade Commission, Andean Trade Preference Act, September 2000, p.
 14.